Beginner to intermediate English – It’s the climb

 My contention is that if these very short texts and descriptions are BROADLY TRUE FOR THE STUDENT, then words, phrases and sentences are far more likely to “stick” in the student’s mind.

-AS “COMPELLING INPUT” AS POSSIBLE TO ENABLE THE TRANSITION FROM BEGINNER TO INTERMEDIATE
+AS much “COMPELLING INPUT” AS POSSIBLE TO ENABLE THE TRANSITION FROM BEGINNER TO INTERMEDIATE

 So, according to Krashen’s Comprehensible Input hypothesis, input must be broadly understandable for acquisition to ensue.

 But what kind of input should teachers strive to offer learners to allow for “optimal language acquisition”?